fmr-sesc/FMRCompanion_C/README.md

 The structure of the FMRCompanion codebase follows clean coding principals, isolating independend functionalitys as much as possible in order to reduce dependencys and enabling modular development.
 When developing new features it should be concidered first where the feature belongs according to the folder structure presented above.
 If for example a new sensor is implemented and should be logged all code required for recieving data from the sensor should be written in a corresponding class in the /peripherals folder.
 This class can then be initialised in the /threads/sensorReadout function so that the sensor measuring and logging is handled in the corresponding thread.
 To give another example if some functionality has to be executed only once on startup for example a beeper making a noise once when the script has started it should be included in the function tools/initCompanion.
 As a general guidline the main.py script should be kept as clean as possible only initialising the threads used for sensorReadout and UAV communication and keeping them alive in a simple while Loop.
+When setting up the RasPi according to the instructions above, updating the code can be done by simply updating the github repo and pulling the changes on the RasPi.

 ### Github